-A Stevens Point man convicted of killing a dog in front of his son is scheduled to be sentenced in October.
+A Stevens Point man convicted of killing a dog in front of his son is will spend three years on probation.
+Boaz received credit for 288 day credit for time he's already spent in jail.

-Todd Boaz, 36, pleaded no contest to mistreating an animal causing death and causing mental harm to a child.
-By accepting the plea Boaz avoids a jury trial.
+In August, Todd Boaz, 36, pleaded no contest to mistreating an animal causing death and causing mental harm to a child.
+By accepting the plea Boaz avoided a jury trial.

 The incident happened Dec.
 19, 2013.
 According to court documents, Boaz admitted to killing his mother's dog, Lucky by stabbing it several times, and told an officer the dog “didn't go easily” and that it “put up a fight”.